reginavic/reginavic/README.md

 <br>

-I'm a UX/UI Designer.
+I am a UX/UI designer.

-I am fond of Frontend Development.
+Interested in learning Frontend development.

-And I am constantly developing my skills in creating and designing websites and applications.
+And constantly developing and improving my skills in creating and designing websites and applications.

 <br>